apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：The default is true after the official 0.14.0 version is released, and the default is false before

 HTTP Server V2 is implemented by SpringBoot.
 It uses an architecture that separates the front and back ends.
-Only when httpv2 is enabled can users use the new front-end UI interface
+Only when httpv2 is enabled can users use the new front-end UI interface.

 ### http_max_file_size